 Admin & Programs Coordinator

 Nima is originally from beautiful Kathmandu in Nepal, however she is well travelled and did her schooling in Hong Kong and tertiary years in Delhi, India.
-She and her family moved to Australia five years ago.
+She and her family moved to Australia in 2010.

-Nima has now been with the Foundation for close to four years.
+Nima has now been with the Foundation since 2012.
 She keeps the office running and coordinates our programs, which means Nima is always busy!
 She loves being able to help people and working at the Foundation gives her the opportunity to achieve that dream.

 Georgina joined the Mary MacKillop Foundation as our Grants Manager in 2014, excited by the work of our community partners, the success of the scholarship program and the potential to grow the impact of the Foundation even further.

-Previous roles have included managing education programs for Aboriginal young people in NSW and the Northern Territory, events management in Dublin and business development in London.
-Having worked in the non-profit sector for the past ten years, she says she has found her home.
+Georgina’s previous roles include managing education programs for Aboriginal young people in NSW and the Northern Territory, events management in Dublin and business development in London.

-Georgina’s other passion includes wildlife conservation, particularly the great apes.
-She volunteers as the Schools Program Coordinator with Borneo Orangutan Survival Australia.
-Georgina has a Master of Education, Diploma of Aboriginal Studies and Bachelor of Arts (Political Science).
+Georgina has a Master of Education, a Diploma of Aboriginal Studies and a Bachelor of Arts (Political Science & Film).

 Good Shepherd Reconciliation Scholarship